 Please store files safely as I am not required to keep them.

 You guarantee to me that any elements of text, graphics, photos, designs, trademarks, or other artwork that you provide for use in the work are either owned by you, or that you have permission to use them.
 When I receive the final payment related to a specific project, copyright is automatically assigned as follows:

-You own the graphics and other visual elements created for you for this project in we have agreed this in writing.
+You will own the graphics and other visual elements created for you for this project in we have agreed this in writing.
 Unless we agree otherwise in writing I shall have the right to display and write about the project.
 You also own text content, photographs and other data you provided, unless someone else owns them.
-You own the HTML markup, CSS and other code created by me for the project.
+I own the HTML markup, CSS and other code created by me for the project.
 I may use code/tools that I have created previously and ownership of such pre-existing code will be retained by me.
 Once all outstanding payments are made you will be free to use such code in the context of the project under a perpetual licence at no additional cost.
 You may not use the code in other projects, claim it as your own, sell it or provide it to any other parties without my explicit approval in writing.
 Ownership of any third party code used in the work will remain the property of the respective owners.

-I will ask you to nominate primary and secondary points of contact within your organisation.
+I may ask you to nominate primary and secondary points of contact within your organisation.
 All project communication should be between myself and the primary point of contact unless they are unexpectedly unavailable in which case the secondary contact will take over.
 All project instructions should be in writing.
 It can be helpful to have access to a shared Instant Messaging (IM) service but it can also be a distraction and lead to missed messages.
 I will generally ask you to supply important information by email so that you and I both have a record.
 I cannot guarantee an instant response to emails but will aim to reply to you within one working day.
 For quick questions and progress updates it’s perfectly acceptable to phone me. 🙂

 Amendments and snagging